×

 Using node affinity to control where an Operator is installed

-By default, when you install an Operator, OKD installs the Operator pod to one of your worker nodes randomly.
-However, there might be situations where you want that pod scheduled on a specific node or set of nodes.
+By default, when you install an Operator, OKD installs the Operator pod on one of your compute nodes randomly.
+However, the following examples describe situations where you might want to schedule an Operator pod to a specific node or set of nodes:

 • If an Operator requires a particular platform, such as amd64 or arm64